DETAILED ACTION

 Villa et al differs from the instant claims in that they do not teach storing the hTM-aRh17-carrying RBCs, much less storing under conditions to increase the shelf-life of the RBCs.
 Villa et al use the hTM-aRh17-carrying RBCs immediately in their trial run.
 However, one having ordinary skill in the art, as of the effective filing date, would recognize that the preparation of Villa et al is cost and labor intensive.
 Production of hTM-aRh17-carrying allogeneic RBCs in larger batches at a single facility, and then shipping the drug-loaded RBCs out to physicians for use at point of care facilities would be more cost and labor efficient than performing the drug loading on individual batches at the point of care facility for individual patients.
 Therefore, one would have been motivated to modify the method of Villa et al to produce larger batches of hTM-aRh17-carryign RBCs and then store the hTM-aRh17-carrying RBCs and ship to facilities for future use as hTM-carrying RBCs.

 Therefore, it would have been prima facie obvious to one having ordinary skill in the art, to have stored the hTM-aRh17-carrying RBCs via the protocol of Bitensky.
-Specifically, to have first produced the hTM-aRh17-carrying RBCs via the method of Villa et al (which reads on obtaining RBCs comprising a pharmaceutical agent comprising a fusion protein), treating the red blood cells containing the rTM-aRh17 fusion protein (pharmaceutical agent) with a chemical agent (CO) to prepare a red blood cell comprising a hemoglobin derivative (CO-Hb), and then storing said red blood cell composition comprising said hemoglobin derivative (CO-Hb) under a storage atmosphere (CO atmosphere) to prepare a stored RBC composition.
+Specifically, to have first produced the hTM-aRh17-carrying RBCs via the method of Villa et al (which reads on obtaining RBCs comprising a pharmaceutical agent comprising a fusion protein), and then stored the red blood cells containing the rTM-aRh17 fusion protein in a 100% CO atmosphere at 4oC (which reads on treating the red blood cells containing the rTM-aRh17 fusion protein (pharmaceutical agent) with a chemical agent (CO) to prepare a red blood cell comprising a hemoglobin derivative (CO-Hb), and storing said red blood cell composition comprising said hemoglobin derivative (CO-Hb) under a storage condition comprising an oxygen pressure of less than 20 mmHg (100% CO atmosphere has oxygen partial pressure of zero) to prepare a stored RBC composition.
 This conclusion of obviousness is based on teaching, suggestion or motivation rationale.
 Specifically, one would have been motivated to store the hTM-aRh17-carrying RBCs under conditions that would increase their shelf-life in order to reduce storage lesion and product loss.
 One would have had a reasonable expectation of success because Bitensky teach that storage under CO atmospheres increases refrigerated RBC storage lifespan significantly (See Bitensky, col. 6, ln 17-36).

-Regarding claim 7: Following the discussion of claim 6 above, Bitensky teaches storing the RBCs in pure CO, thus the oxygen pressure would be zero.
+Regarding claim 7: Following the discussion of claim 6 above, Bitensky teaches storing the RBCs in pure CO, thus the oxygen partial pressure would be zero.
+This reads on less than 10 mmHg.

 Regarding claim 8: Following the discussion of claim 6 above, Bitensky teaches storing the RBCs in pure CO.
 The storage conditions will necessarily create an ambient pressure.
 It is noted no specific numerical value is imparted by ‘ambient pressure’.